philamp/jellygrail/README.md

 >   - first open will flag the torrent as broken, then a refresh rclone root will redownload it.
 >   - or first readdir/stat will evaluate the torrent as broken and redownload it, and will try to unrestrict links but it might be unfinished.
 >
 > These Real Debrid related quirks will be fixed either soon or in upcoming JellyGrail release (along with a lot of new features).
+Point 4/ is harder to fix

 # What is JellyGrail ?
 JellyGrail is an **experimental** modified Jellyfin* docker image to manage all your video storages (local and cloud/remote) in one merged virtual folder that you can organize as if it were a real one.
 It's optimized for [Real-Debrid](https://real-debrid.com/) service and provides on-the-fly RAR extraction.